 If you’re in a hurry to move, save time by hiring a professional service to give your house a deep cleaning.
 It’s one less wearisome task for you, and it’ll leave behind a thoroughly clean living space for the new owners.
 It’s an affordable and worthwhile investment: The average cost of hiring cleaning services is $30 – $60 an hour.

-Decluttering is often the first step in moving, and can be emotionally jarring for someone who’s just lost a loved one.
+Decluttering is often the first step in moving after a death, and it can be emotionally jarring for someone who’s just lost a loved one.
 Decluttering means getting rid of items that are no longer necessary and for which you no longer have room.
 Getting rid of objects that belonged to your departed loved one may be very difficult because it can feel like a personal betrayal.
 After all, these are some of your last tangible links to someone with whom you shared a home.
 Try to be discriminating and keep only the items that have special emotional meaning.
 Your objective should be to unburden yourself in preparation for a new life.

 Decluttering may not be a task you want to handle alone.
 Ask a family member or friend to help you carry through the difficult decisions that await.
 Don’t be afraid to ask others for help during this process – they may be willing to take some of it, which keeps it in the family.